Skip to Main Content

 Provides practical skill-building information on over 250 different topics.
 Topic sections include step-by-step instruction, examples, check-lists, and related resources.
 It has sections on leadership, strategic planning, community assessment, advocacy, grant writing, and evaluation, as well as Best Practices examples and evidence.

 DataCenter's research tools are designed to help organizers and activists think strategically about the role of information in developing actions and campaigns, and to provide a practical guide for doing effective campaign research.
 The tools are organized in a sequence to take you through the research-for-action process, from formulating answerable research questions to sources and tips for finding the information you need.
 DataCenter has closed, but most of the tools and resources are still on their website.

-Effective Interventions: HIV Prevention that Works (US CDC)
+Effective Interventions (US CDC)

 This website is designed to support High Impact Prevention (HIP) - using interventions with demonstrated potential to reduce new infections to yield a major impact on the HIV epidemic.

 Health Equity Resource Toolkit for State Practitioners Addressing Obesity Disparities (PDF; US CDC)

 The purpose of the Health Equity Resource Toolkit for State Practitioners Addressing Obesity Disparities is to increase the capacity of state health departments and their partners to work with and through communities to implement effective responses to obesity in populations that are facing health disparities.
 The Toolkit’s primary focus is on how to create policy, systems, and environmental changes that will reduce obesity disparities and achieve health equity.

 How to Conduct a Root Cause Analysis